ricmclaughlin/ricmclaughlin.github.com/_posts/2016-02-17-mongodb-application-engineering.md

 4. Read Preferences - There are 5 read preferences that are apptly named: Primary, Primary Preferred, Secondary, Secendary Preferred and Nearest.

 2. Building a Sharded Environment - Sharding is the ability to horizonally scale a MongoDB instances using a range of `_id` and shard key and uses a different router called `mongoS`.
 If you don't include a shard key in your request, mongoS must communicate with all the nodes in the replica set.
+If you understand that every document must include the shard key ideally as the `_id`, shard keys are immutable and ranges of `_id` get distributed between shards then you the basics.

-5. Sharding + Replication - This is the holy grail of mongoDB deployments.
+5. Sharding + Replication - This is the holy grail of mongoDB deployments and why giant web properties use MongoDB to begin with.
+MongoDB it is for "giant ideas", right?
+From a developer perspective nothing really changes.
+All the configuration for a sharded replica set should be configured on the replica set.
+I hope one day to run property that is so darn popular that we have a problem this big to solve.
+And when that happens MongoDB will be part of the solution.